Assistenti di Volo

 Flight attendants make your flying safe you ignorant.

-JD (Molto probabile) dice
+JD (Molto probabile) 5 years ago

 With the lousy customer service and the awfully attitudes these "air stewards(esses)" possess nowadays, I wouldn't be surprised that a machine will end up doing their job not only more quickly and efficiently, but for little to no cost of maintenance on said droids compared to paying salaries w/ benefits, retirement, etc & dealing with greedy unions, to people who don't do their job properly and are not even qualified to in the first place.